uofthcdslab/clusteredcrimemaps/README.md

 # Clustered Crime Maps
 This repository will contain all the maps and code for the algorithmic discrimination project.

+## Website
-The results can be viewed at https://marquettecomputationalsocialscience.github.io/clusteredcrimemaps/
+The results can be viewed at https://marquettecomputationalsocialscience.github.io/clusteredcrimemaps/, which contains interactive maps and graphs from our research.

 ## Data
 All the data used for this project are publically available on the Milwaukee city website.